MonsterDruide1/ArduinoTAS/README.md

-## SwitchInputEmulator
+## ArduinoTAS
-USB Controller Emulator for the Nintendo Switch
+This project should emulate a controller with the Arduino and play TAS on the Nintendo Switch.

 Uses the LUFA library and reverse-engineering of the HORIPAD for Nintendo Switch for accurate controller emulation.
-Can be controlled either directly via serial port or via the cross-platform Qt application.

-For more details, read the [project site](https://switch.chilly.codes)

 ### Wait, what?
 On June 20, 2017, Nintendo released System Update v3.0.0 for the Nintendo Switch.
 Along with a number of additional features that were advertised or noted in the changelog, additional hidden features were added.
 One of those features allows for the use of compatible USB controllers on the Nintendo Switch, such as the Pokken Tournament Pro Pad.